All Episodes

 They represent a party of pure emotion.

-And so their their hope is that they can somehow, you know, cry at the right moment and illustrate the passion and depth of their sincerity so that we will then overlook the fact that they're crazy.
+And so their hope is that they can somehow, you know, cry at the right moment and illustrate the passion and depth of their sincerity so that we will then overlook the fact that they're crazy.

-We use the language of fact, uh, they use the language of emotion.
+We use the language of fact.

-Uh so you you hear, I mean, some of the things Biden has said, for example, are so disgusting and so destructive.
+So you hear, I mean, some of the things Biden has said, for example, are so disgusting and so destructive.

-And but he says them while saying, you know, we need to really come together.
+But he says them while saying, you know, we need to really come together.

 And then he says three or four really divisive things in a row as part of his idea of how we come together.